World News | Nepal Foreign Minister Saud Holds Consultations with Predecessors to Prepare for PM Prachanda‘s India Visit | LatestLY

 Saud was sworn in as Nepal's Foreign Minister last month.

-Although the date of the Prime Minister's forthcoming visit to India is yet to be fixed, Prachanda is likely to visit India in June, after Saud presents the budget for the new fiscal year in May-end, sources said.
+Although the date of the Prime Minister's forthcoming visit to India is yet to be fixed, Prachanda is likely to visit India in June, after finance minister presents the budget for the new fiscal year in May-end, sources said.

 However, the foreign ministry is yet to officially announce the date and the itinerary of the visit.